ya61sen/MB-SupCon/README.md

 2. Clinical covariates data of all subjects;

-3. Output index labels for training, validation and testing datasets;
+3. Index labels for training, validation and testing datasets used for `mixOmics` methods;

-4. Output PC1 and PC2 scores (by PCA) used for lower-dimensional scatter plots.
+4. Output of `mixOmics` methods (sPLSDA, sPLS and DIABLO).

+"tuning" folder includes the Jupyter Notebooks for tuning and result visualization.
+All tuning results are saved in "tuning/save_tuning" folder;

+*(Note: detailed tuning results are not included in this repository because of the huge amount and size of the files.
+You can easily reproduce the tuning results by running notebook `1b-i - tune with random seeds 1-3.ipynb`, `1b-ii - tune with random seeds 4-6.ipynb`, `1b-iii - tune with random seeds 7-9.ipynb` and `1b-iv - tune with random seeds 10-12.ipynb`.)*

-"feature_data" folder includes feature embeddings by MB-SupCon in representation space for all covariates.
+"embeddings" folder includes feature embedding by MB-SupCon in representation space for all covariates.

-"figures" folder includes all loss curves and generated lower-dimensional scatter plots.
+"figures" folder includes all loss curves of MB-SupCon and generated lower-dimensional scatter plots by different methods including MB-SupCon.

 "models" folder includes trained models.

-"results" folder includes some history data during training.
+"outputs" folder includes the output PC1 and PC2 scores (by PCA) used for lower-dimensional scatter plots.

-"other methods" folder includes the codes, plots and outputs of the other methods for comparison with MB-SupCon.
+"other methods" folder includes the codes, plots and outputs of the other methods including MLP, MB-simCLR, `mixOmics` methods (sPLSDA, sPLS and DIABLO) for comparison with MB-SupCon.

 **Codes**

-`1a - train MB-SupCon_categorical covariates.ipynb`: Jupyter Notebook used for training MB-SupCon models for all covaraites and generating corresponding feature embeddings in the representation domain;
+`1a - MB-SupCon_categorical covariates.ipynb`: the main Jupyter Notebook used to

+1. train MB-SupCon models for different covaraites;

+2. output and save corresponding feature embedding in the representation domain;
-`2a - prediction from embeddings of MB-SupCon.ipynb`: Jupyter Notebook used for prediction of each covariates by logistic regression with elastic net regularization;

-`3a - lower-dim plotting by PCA on embeddings of MB-SupCon.ipynb`: Jupyter Notebook used for performing PCA on embeddings and plotting on the lower-dimensional space (PC2 vs. PC1; colored by different covariate labels);

-`MB_SupCon_utils.py`, `plotting_utils.py`, `pred_utils.py`, `utils_eval.py`: utility functions;
+3. make predictions of different covariates based on embedding of MB-SupCon and original data, and calculate the average prediction accuracy on testing datasets from multiple training-validation-testing splits;

+3. generate scatter plots on lower-dimensional space by PCA *(Note: you can choose other dimensionality reduction techniques such as t-SNE and UMAP)*.

-`supervised_loss.py`: a function used for calculating supervised contrastive loss.
+`supervised_loss.py`: a function used for calculating supervised contrastive loss;

+`plotting_utils.py`, `pred_utils.py`, `utils_eval.py`: utility functions;

+`mbsupcon.py`: the core python script for building a MB-SupCon model;

+`mbsimclr.py`: the python script for building a MB-simCLR model.

 ## Packages versions

 Some system information - System: `Linux`; Release: `3.10.0-957.el7.x86_64`.

-GPU: `Tesla V100-PCIE-32GB`.
+GPU: `Tesla V100-SXM2-32GB`.

 Python version: `3.8.5`.

-Some main packages used in this study:
+Some important packages used in this repository:

 `pytorch`: `1.7.1` (Build: `py3.8_cuda11.0.221_cudnn8.0.5_0`);